CSharp-Pills-15mg/Life-after-await/doc/article/README.md

 ## What is context?

-For different types of applications, context means different things: same thread, same `HttpContext`, same `Dispatcher` or something else.
+For different types of applications, context means different things.
+For example, it may be the same thread, the same `HttpContext`, the same `Dispatcher` or something else.

-A `SynchronizationContext` instance can be used to encapsulate the details of what context means and help to execute a peace of code in that context.
+A `SynchronizationContext` instance is a generic concept that can be used to encapsulate the details of what context means and helps to execute code in that context.
+Each type of application will provide a custom synchronization context.

 ## When do we need context?